themurtazanazir/themurtazanazir.github.io/_notes/neural_networks/convolutional_neural_networks/convolutions.md

 $$ m = m + 2p - k +1 \\ \implies p_{same} = \frac{k-1}{2} \tag{7}$$

 Let's try another kernel.
 A known high pass filter.
-Since out input signal consists of a sine function and a linear function, we would like to just keep the higher frequency part(i.e the sine part).
+Since our input signal consists of a sine function and a linear function, we would like to just keep the higher frequency part(i.e the sine part).
 The linear part should be removed.

 ```python